montyhall/AGI/llm/README.md

 ## Supervised Learning

 [Good overview](https://lightning.ai/pages/community/article/understanding-llama-adapters/) of Fine tuning strategies by pytorch lightening.
+For a more research overview see paper: [Scaling Down to Scale Up: A Guide to Parameter-Efficient Fine-Tuning](https://arxiv.org/pdf/2303.15647.pdf)

 * [Alpaca](https://github.com/tatsu-lab/stanford_alpaca)
 * [gpt4all](https://github.com/nomic-ai/gpt4all)